guinslym/aso_up_and_running/Ruby/ruby_on_rails.md

 ## Todo
+1. Add step for deploying on the root as `http://www.example.com/` instead of `http://www.example.com/newapp`
+2. Add step for `capistrano` or `mina` or `puma`
-1. Create a wiki instead
+3. Create a wiki instead

 ## Contributing